hanoibanhcuon/automaker/docs/docker-isolation.md

 The default `docker-compose.yml` configuration:

 - Uses only Docker-managed volumes (no host filesystem access)
-- Runs as a non-root user
+- Server runs as a non-root user
 - Has no privileged access to your system

 Projects created in the UI are stored inside the container at `/projects` and persist across restarts via Docker volumes.